Skip to content

 Channels

 The queue is multi-channel. /drain processes the learning channel only.
-The profile-fact channel is reserved for a future first-party profile team and is not handled here.
+The profile-fact channel is handled by the shipped profile-team's /profile-drain (installed with profile-team), not here.

 Agent KB rebuild